sr-crypsis/JetAudio-jetCast-Server-2.0-Buffer-Overflow/README.md

 f.close()
 ```
 I then sent the buffer.txt file over to my Windows machine.
 I launched Immunity Debugger, opened the jetCast Server, and pressed F9 to run the program.
 Following the instructions the POC gave, I opened the Config menu and copy and pasted in the 5000 A's.
 I clicked OK and then Start.
 The program promptly crashed and I received an "Access violation" error.
 Looking at the registers we can see that EIP has been overwritten by hex 41 (A) characters.
 Looks like the POC is working as it should.

+If we did not have a POC to start with, we would need to write a fuzzer.
+To do this, we would just keep increasing the length of the buffer being sent to the input field until we received an access violation in Immunity.

 ## Finding the EIP offset
 Now that we know there is a buffer overflow, we need to find where in the buffer of A's the EIP offset is.
 We need to do this so that we can know how large our buffer needs to be in order to place a return address into EIP later on.